iRobo1/Wannabe-Cube-Dissections/README.md

 # Wannabe Cube Dissections
 This repository contains some solvers for finding Wannabe Cube dissections.
 The problem was posed by Chris Wolird.
 See https://math.stackexchange.com/questions/4528483/other-solutions-to-cubing-the-cube-variation for more information.

 A Wannabe Cube is a cuboid with dimensions n by n+1 by n+2.
-The goal is to determine whether there exists a dissection of a Wannabe Cube into smaller distinct Wannabe Cubes.
-There exists one trivial dissection for n=5.
+The goal is to determine whether there exists a dissection of a Wannabe Cube into smaller distinct Wannabe Cubes, except for the trivial case when n=5.
 I have proven that no Wannabe Cube with n < 77 (apart from n=5) can be dissected.
+As far as I'm aware, it is still an open question whether any other dissection exists at all.
+I believe it's rather unlikely that another dissection exists, and perhaps some day I'll have time to prove that :)

 # Files
 The repository contains 3 files that can be used to prune possible solutions or prove in general that none exist for a particular value of n.